 Your budget is a significant factor, of course.
 If you can’t afford the cost to replace your furnace right now, you may plan to have it repaired instead.

-However, take the time to discuss your options with us here at Husky.
+However, take the time to discuss your options with an HVAC professional here at Husky.
 We offer fast, affordable financing and we’ll do our best to help you out with any special offers, grants, and rebates that may be currently available, as well.

 To calculate how much you could save, subtract the Annual Fuel Utilization Efficiency (AFUE) of your existing furnace from that of newer models. ( For instance, 95% AFUE – 80% AFUE = 15% lower energy costs.)